CharacteristicPolynomial/EECS591ChatService/README.md

 | MessageLog | log for all messages of replicas (for debug) | English |
 | AcceptLog | log for all accepted slots of replicas (for debug) | English |

+### Configurations
+Lots of parameters can be tuned.
+Some can be set directly from the config file and some may need some changes of the code.
 - Set configurations in serverConfigure.config (no recompilation needed).
 - Tune more parameters in configure.h (recompliation needed).